Eschatologue/CM_wiki/docs/option/feat/feat-advanced.md

 **Transforming Shield**
 As a :rsc-b: Bonus Action, while wielding both a shield and a melee weapon, you can combine the two, transforming the weapon.
 The melee weapon gains the :weapon-prop-two-handed: ^^Two-handed^^ property and deals extra damage the equals to the Shield's damage die on hit.
 You lose the Shield's AC bonus in this form.

-You can take a :rsc-b: **Bonus Action** to end this transformation, reverting both the weapon and shield, to its original form.
+You can take a **:rsc-b: Bonus Action**{ .rsc } to end this transformation, reverting both the weapon and shield, to its original form.

 ---